Dr Alvy Ray Smith cofounded - or was present at the beginning of - four centers of computer graphics excellence:

 In September 1997, he was a star witness in the Quantel patent trial against Adobe, helping Adobe to knock down five patents that had been hindering the digital imaging business for about a decade and which threatened Adobe's flagship Photoshop product.

 He resigned from Microsoft in Oct 1999 to devote his time to digital photography, scholarly genealogy, and historical writing.
 He is Founder and President of ars longa, his company for these pursuits.
 He is Trustee Emeritus of the New England Historic Genealogical Society in Boston, has published a 583-page scholarly book on one branch of his family, the Durand family of Derby CT, winner of two prizes from the NGS (National Genealogical Society) and the CSG (Connecticut Society of Genealogists).
 He runs a Y-chromosome DNA study for the Riggs family, and has published a 794-page scholarly book on that family, winner of the Jacobus Award for 2007 by the Fellows of the ASG (American Society of Genealogists).
 He was made one of the fifty Fellows (FASG) himself in 2010.
 He married Alison Gopnik in 2010.
-He is currently writing a book on "the biography of the pixel."
+He is currently writing a book on "a biography of the pixel."

 I owe a lot to my colleagues and collaborators over the years.
 The brevity required of a bio precludes details honoring them, corrected as follows: Nicholas Clay and Eric Lyons cofounded Altamira with me.
 Ed Catmull cofounded Pixar with me.
 Lucasfilm Computer Division and NYIT Computer Graphics Lab were not founded per se, but Ed Catmull and David DiFrancesco were there at the beginning of both (and so was Malcolm Blanchard at NYIT).
 My dissertation adviser was Michael Arbib.
 I shared the first Academy Award with Ed Catmull, Tom Porter, and Tom Duff, and the second one with Dick Shoup and Tom Porter.
-My co-awardee for the SIGGRAPH award was Dick Shoup who wrote the first 8-bit paint program and taught me.
+My co-awardee for the SIGGRAPH award was Dick Shoup who wrote the first 8-bit paint program.
 Bill Reeves was fundamental to all the Lucasfilm and Pixar pieces as well as a host of others like Eben Ostby, Loren Carpenter, Tom Porter, and many more.
 Tom Hahn and others were principals in the CAPS project from the Pixar side, Lem Davis and others from the Disney side.
 Loren Carpenter and Rodney Stock helped on the creation of the word Pixar, originally for a machine we built called the Pixar Image Computer; I extended the name to the company.
 Nick Clay accompanied me to Microsoft.
 David DiFrancesco collaborated with me for the NEA grants.
 The Academy Award for Tin Toy went to directors John Lasseter and Bill Reeves, and for Toy Story to director John Lasseter.
 Longtime colleague Jim Blinn is the other Graphics Fellow at Microsoft (the only one now that I am retired).
 The Second Coming of Steve Jobs contains many errors but the gist is right, and ditto for iCon Steve Jobs (surprisingly accurate because I did not permit an interview, despite what the book indicates).
 Yes, Star Trek II came out before Tron.